Dmitry Feichtner-Kozlov

-Dmitry Feichtner-Kozlov (born 16 December 1972, in Tomsk, Russia) is a Russian-German mathematician.
+Dmitry N. Feichtner-Kozlov (Дмитрий Фейхтнер-Козлов; born 16 December 1972, in Tomsk, Russia) is a Russian-German mathematician.

 He works in the field of Applied and Combinatorial Topology, where he publishes under the name Dmitry N. Kozlov.

 Biography

 Feichtner-Kozlov obtained his Ph.D. from the Royal Institute of Technology, Stockholm in 1996, with thesis Extremal Combinatorics, Weighting Algorithms, and Topology of Subspaces Arrangements written under the direction of Anders Björner.
 In 2004, after longer stays at the Mathematical Sciences Research Institute in Berkeley, California, the Massachusetts Institute of Technology, the Institute for Advanced Study in Princeton, New Jersey, the University of Washington in Seattle, the University of Bern, and the Royal Institute of Technology, he assumed the position of assistant professor at ETH Zurich, Switzerland.

 Since 2007, he works at the University of Bremen, Germany, where he holds the Chair of Algebra and Geometry, and is the director of the Institute for Algebra, Geometry, Topology and their applications.

 Feichtner-Kozlov has done research on various topics, such as: topological methods in combinatorics, including applications to graph colorings;

 combinatorially defined polyhedral and cell complexes; combinatorial structures in geometry and topology, such as stratifications and compactifications of spaces; combinatorial aspects of chain complexes, such as coboundary expansion.
 He has also done interdisciplinary work, e.g., developing rigorous mathematical methods in theoretical distributed computing.